Marketing forCriminal Defense Lawyers

 4. Gated content

-Gated content is a great way for criminal defense law firms to provide valuable content for visitors in return for their contact details.
+Gated content is a type of content marketing that helps criminal defense law firms provide valuable content for visitors in return for their contact details.

 It allows users to find the information they want.
-And it helps you to build your database of prospects and enhance your reputation as leaders in your practice area.
-It will draw people to your website.
+And it helps you to build your database of prospects you can follow up with via email marketing campaigns.

-Gated content needs to be of real value and should answer the key questions in your customers’ minds.
+Gated content needs to provide real value and answer key questions in your customers’ minds.

 Think along the lines of a ‘cheat sheet’ or a brief guide to one aspect of criminal law or a fuller piece of content like an eBook.